 - Experience working in a small workplace environment and/or within a tight budget.

-- Working knowledge of alcohol, tobacco, and/or other drug abuse issues.
+- Working knowledge of alcohol, tobacco, and other drug abuse and prevention issues.

-- Ability to work independently and proactively and anticipate next steps.
+- Ability to work independently, proactively, and anticipate next steps.

 HOURS: Full-time exempt position; some night and weekend meetings.
 Travel required.